College Faculty:

 Orchestral Performance

-Prior to joining the Met, Mr. Patton was principal timpanist of the Honolulu Symphony, and performed with the Colorado Philharmonic and the Albany Symphony.
-An Albany, New York, native, he is a graduate of the Eastman School of Music, and was a student of John Beck, Roland Kohloff, and Richard Albagli.
-He has been a member of the Manhattan School of Music faculty since 1989.
+Prior to joining the Met, Mr. Patton served as Principal Timpanist of the Honolulu Symphony, and for two summers with the National Repertory Orchestra in Colorado.
+A native of the Albany, New York, area, he is a graduate of the Eastman School of Music.
+His teachers included John Beck, Roland Kohloff, and Richard Albagli.
+He is a Pearl/Adams artist.